-No, it’s never too late.
+No, it’s never too late!
 We get queries from cruise ship passengers in all different forms.
 It could be a year in advance, or the day before.
-A solo traveller, or a group of 20.
-Our previous cruise passengers often find out about us on Cruise Critic or TripAdvisor and are keen to join us but often don’t know where to start.
+That could be a solo traveller, or a group of 20.
+Our previous cruise ship passengers would often find out about us on Cruise Critic or TripAdvisor and are keen to join us, but often don’t know where to start.
 This blog post will hopefully give you a good understanding of what you can do in such a short space of time.

 The earlier the better though.